-$\square$ No If "No", please indicate which seats you would modify and why.
+□No If "No", please indicate which seats you would modify and why.
 Click or tap here to enter text.
 5. Has the body experienced any membership challenges (i.e. high vacancy rates, trouble filling seats, high member turnover, difficulty meeting quorum, or issues with recruitment and retention)? □Yes ⊠No If "Yes", please describe the membership challenges experienced.
 Click or tap here to enter text.
-6. Are there special qualifications, requirements, or prerequisites for members to serve on the body? ⊠Yes □No If "Yes", please explain whether the requirements are important and necessary, or describe any issues where these requirements have limited recruitment of potential candidates. beh opp s.
-For business members, they must be individuals with optimal policymaking or hiring authority on half of the entity he or she represents.
-They may be executives or employers that provide job portunities in-demand industry sectors or that provide job opportunities that include high-quality, work because the provide job opportunities that include high-quality, work training in such sectors in our area.
-See bylaves, pp. 3.4 for detail on sectors of staggards. evant training in such sectors in our area.
+6. Are there special qualifications, requirements, or prerequisites for members to serve on the body? ⊠Yes □No If "Yes", please explain whether the requirements are important and necessary, or describe any issues where these requirements have limited recruitment of potential candidates. bel opp rele mu dev rec For business members, they must be individuals with optimal policymaking or hiring authority on half of the entity he or she represents.
+They may be executives or employers that provide job cortunities in-demand industry sectors or that provide job opportunities that include high-quality, work evant training in such sectors in our area.
 See bylaws, pp.3-4, for detail on seat categories.
-Flex seats st be filled by individuals having demonstrated experience or expertise in the field of workforce velopment, human resources, or training and development - or an individual whom the Local Board ognizes as having made valuable contributions in these areas.
-Members must either live or work in ntra Costa County.
-DB board membership composition and requirements are guided by WIOA Section 207 and 20 CFR stion 320.679.
-They are both important and necessary to ensure membership is relevant requirements ve not limited recruitment.
-MEETINGS 1 How many "full hody" meetings were scheduled during the last 36 months?
+Flex seats st be filled by individuals having demonstrated experience or expertise in the field of workforce relopment, human resources, or training and development - or an individual whom the Local Board ognizes as having made valuable contributions in these areas.
+Members must either live or work in intra Costa County.
+WE Sec DB board membership composition and requirements are guided by WIOA Section 207 and 20 CFR stion 320.679.
+They are both important and necessary to ensure membership is relevant requirements are not limited recruitment.
+MEETINGS

+1. How many "full body" meetings were scheduled during the last 36 months?